eliaranita1/project1/Group Assignments/#2/storyboard.md

   <img src="/Group%20Assignments/%232/derek2.jpg" width="1000" />
 </p>

 Reactions: Here, I just thought about the homepage layout and what other pages we could consider.
+I also wondered about what sort of language/tone we should use to cater to our audience in regards to our narrative (e.g. skeptics vs high school student).

 ### Crazy Eights